mtdiedrich/JT2/README.md

 * Build training plan [5]
  * Implement training plan [8]
 * For answers in corpus, mined data, augment from Wikipedia for training [5]
+* When parsing replay, record DD status [5]
+ * Discount DD questions from modifying coryat when wrong [3]
 * When parsing replay, save correct/incorrect data [5]
  * With corr/incorr data, calculate team performance metrics by episode/round [3]
   * With player perform metrics by episode, analyze by getting my performamces relative to distribution [3]